meekg33k/segment-amplitude/Project Description.md

   * `routes`: directory containing the API routes.

-  * `tests`: contains all the unit tests for this project.
+  * `test`: contains test cases for this project.
+Details for running the tests can be found in the Project README file.

 ## How it works

-To send an event to Amplitude, pass the event as part of the body of a POST request to the endpoint (https://segment-integrations.herokuapp.com/v1/amplitude).
+To send an event to Amplitude, pass the event (JSON) as part of the body of a POST request to the endpoint (https://segment-integrations.herokuapp.com/v1/amplitude).

- * POST request hits the endpoint, a call is made to `integration-builder`
+ * When POST request hits the endpoint, a call is made to `integration-builder`.

- * Based on the route, the `integration-builder` creates the specific integration object; in this case `amplitude-integration`
+ * Based on the route, the `integration-builder` creates an instance of the specific integration object; in this case `amplitude-integration`

- * The `amplitude-integration` object which has Amplitude's endpoint and the APIKEY, parses the event, transforming it in to the required format as defined in the Amplitude HTTP API documentation.
+ * The newly created instance of `amplitude-integration` worker has access to Amplitude's endpoint from the global `amplitude-integration` object.
+The workerr parses the event, representing it in the required format as defined in Amplitude's HTTP API documentation.
+It also maintains a `count` attribute which it uses for error-handling.

- * The `amplitude-integration` object then emits the processed event to Amplitude's HTTP API endpoint and based on the response, it sends the status to the client.
+ * The `amplitude-integration` worker then sends the processed event using the global `amplitude-integration`'s sendEvent function and the user's api key (obtained from the production environment variables or hard-coded, if running locally) to Amplitude's HTTP API endpoint.
+When the response is received from Amplitude, a response object (JSON) is sent to the client except when an Error 503 occurs.

 ## Error Handling

-The `amplitude-integration` object has a dictionary of error response codes and messages codes (based on Amplitude's error responses).
-These codes are:
+The `amplitude-integration` object has a dictionary of error response codes and messages codes where the keys are the exact error messages from Amplitude's HTTP API calls.
+These codes (which aren't exhaustive) include:

  "missing argument api_key": {
     "status": 403,